 Resources.
 Agriculture.
 Tourism.
 Economic growth and development.
 Alberta is a leader on many fronts.
 As a leader, we must take care of our valuable environmental assets.
 Protecting, conserving and restoring our wetlands will create a better quality of life for all Albertans.

-Alberta’s wetlands are as diverse as Alberta’s landscape.
-From the Rocky Mountains to the boreal forest to the open prairie, Alberta has one of the most diverse landscapes in all of Canada.
+Alberta’s wetlands are as diverse as its landscape.
+From the open prairie to the boreal forest to the Rocky Mountains, Alberta has one of the most varied landscapes in all of Canada.

 Wetlands are Threatened

 Approximately 64 per cent of Alberta’s wetlands have been lost or degraded in settled areas of the province.
 This trend must be stopped.
-The time is now.
-Let’s do it together.
+We can do it together.

-Without wetlands to protect us, Canadians are witnessing:
+Without wetlands to protect us, Albertans will face:

 Saving Wetlands in Alberta